NL0125/NL_BlueStamp_Portfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

-For my final milestone, I created the carbon fiber belt, then put everything together.
+For my final milestone, I created the carbon fiber belt, then hot glued all the components together.
 A major challenge I faced during this milestone was the fact that one of my sensors broke and provided false readings, meaning I had to redo the circuit.

 # Final Milestone Images